sebhim/starter-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Health economic modelling
+        * Estmatiing productivity effects of pharmaceuticals
-        * Adaptation and generation of decision models
+        * Adaptation and creation of decision models
         * Drafting research reports and publications
 ---